pyrocko/pyrocko/doc/source/install/packages/pip.rst

 .. code-block:: bash

-    # first use apt-get/yum/pacman to install prerequisites (see above), then:
+    # First use apt-get/yum/pacman to install prerequisites (see above), then:
     pip install --no-deps pyrocko

+    # On some systems it is now neccessary to additionally set the flag
+    # --break-system-packages when installing like this system-wide.
+Don't
+    # forget to also set --no-deps, or you will really break system packages.

 **Advantages:**

-- Prevents package dependency conflicts.
+- Using the well-tested and carefully built system packages is usually more stable and less error-prone (and arguably also more secure) than using a pip managed venv where the dependencies have been built by various different maintainers in completely different build environments.

 **Disadvantages:**

 - Need root access.
-- A bit more work to set up.